NoaGilboa/Mobile-Walking-Lab/README.md

 - **Therapist Logs In**: The therapist can log in using their credentials, and the data is stored in local storage.
 - **Manage Patients**: Therapists can add, update, and view patients, as well as add notes to patient records.
-- **Data Synchronization**: All patient and note data is synchronized between the backend and the MongoDB database.
+- **Get AI-Based Treatment Recommendations**: The system provides **AI-generated** treatment suggestions based on patient data using **OpenAI API**.

 ## Future Enhancements

-- **Patient Monitoring Integration**: Connect the patient dashboard to live monitoring systems for real-time updates.
+- **Live Patient Monitoring**: Integration with wearable devices for real-time health tracking.
-- **Authentication Enhancements**: Add OAuth or JWT for more secure authentication.
+- **Improved Authentication**: Implementing OAuth or JWT for enhanced security.
-- **Improved UI/UX**: Expand UI features to enhance accessibility and user interaction.
+- **Enhanced AI Features**: Expanding AI capabilities for more personalized recommendations.

 ## Video Demonstration

 Watch a video demonstration:

 https://github.com/user-attachments/assets/960b7cda-1618-4793-9c18-e3287054f67b